Arnold stability and Misio{\l}ek curvature: Introduction

 \section{Introduction}

-Let $(M,g)$ be a compact 2-dimensional Riemannian manifold with smooth boundary $\partial M$ and consider the incompressible Euler equation on $M$:
+Let $(M,g)$ be a compact 2-dimensional Riemannian manifold possibly with smooth boundary $\partial M$ and consider the incompressible Euler equation on $M$:

 where $\nu$ is a unit normal vector field on $\partial M$.
-For the case that $M$ is the straight periodic channel, the annuals or the disc with the Euclidean metric, it was proved by T.D.
-Drivas, G. Misio{\l}ek, B. Shi, and the second author \cite[Thm.~3]{DMSY} that all Arnold stable solutions (see Defition \ref{Def-Arnold-stable}) has no conjugate point on the volume-preserving diffeomorphism group ${\mathcal D}_{\mu}^{s}(M)$ on $M$.
-They also proposed a question \cite[Question 2]{DMSY} which asks whether this is true or not for any $M$.
-In this article, we give a negative answer of this question.
-For the precise statement, define 2-dimensional Riemannian manifolds by
+For the case that $M$ is the straight periodic channel, the annulus or the disc with the Euclidean metric, it was proved by T. D. Drivas, G. Misio{\l}ek, B. Shi, and the second author \cite[Thm.~3]{DMSY} that all Arnold stable solutions (see Defition \ref{Def-Arnold-stable}) have no conjugate point on the group ${\mathcal D}_{\mu}^{s}(M)$ of volume-preserving Sobolev $H^{s}$ diffeomorphisms on $M$.
+They also proposed a question \cite[Question 2]{DMSY} which asks whether this is true or not for any compact two-dimensional Riemannian manifold $M$ with smooth boundary.
+In this article, we give a partial positive answer.
+For the precise statement, we recall the Misio{\l}ek curvature.
+Let $\mu$ be the volume form on $M$ and set

-with the usual metric, where $a\leq 1$ and $0< b < 1$.
-Note that $M_{a}$ is equal to $S^{2}$ if $a=1$.
-Our main theorem of this article is the following. \begin{Theorem} Let $a>1$ and $0<b<1$.
-Then, there exists an Arnol'd stable solution of the incompressible Euler equation \eqref{Euler} on $M_{a}^{b}$ with a conjugate point on ${\mathcal D}_{\mu}^{s}(M)$. \end{Theorem}
+for any vector fields $V,W$ on $M$, which are tangent to $\partial M$. \begin{Definition}[{cf.~\cite[(1.3)]{TTconj}, \cite[Lems.~B.6, B.7]{TTCoriolis}}] Let $u$ be a stationary solution of \eqref{Euler} and $Y$ a divergence-free vector field on $M$, which is tangent to $\partial M$.
+The Misio{\l}ek curvature is defined by